opensourcecorp/oscar/CONTRIBUTING.md

   a language or tool you would like to see added, then those contributions are welcome.
 Fundamental changes to how `oscar` intends to operate, e.g. allowing for wholesale override of various linters' settings, are not.

+* `hEy tHeRe'S a LoT oF ShElL cOdE iN hErE?!` -- Correct.
+"Shelling out" is an intentional design decision, and `oscar` calls out `bash` as a dependency.